 Why do I get so angry when my meds wear off?
 This is the “rebound effect.”
 As stimulants leave your system, your brain experiences a sudden drop in dopamine.
 To mitigate this, try eating a high-protein snack 30 minutes before you usually crash to buffer the drop.

 What is ‘Revenge Bedtime Procrastination’?
 Many AuDHDers stay up late to reclaim time they lost to masking during the day.
-While it feels productive, it creates a sleep debt that lowers your threshold for meltdowns the next day.
-It’s a cycle of borrowing energy from tomorrow.
+While it feels productive, it creates a sleep debt.
+That debt lowers your threshold for meltdowns the next day.
+In short, it is a cycle of borrowing energy from tomorrow.

 This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have concerns about autism, ADHD, or any other health condition, please consult a qualified healthcare provider.